Günter Eich: Literary prizes

 Eich received numerous literary prizes after World War II, including one from the literary association of which he was a member, Gruppe 47, in 1950.
 In 1953, he won the Hörspielpreis der Kriegsblinden for his radio play Die Andere und ich (The Other and I).
-Eich also won the Georg-Büchner-Preis in 1959 and the Schiller Memorial Prize in 1968.
+Eich also won the Georg Büchner Prize in 1959 and the Schiller Memorial Prize in 1968.